Famous Painters – Hand-Painted Reproductions

 38- Piet Mondrian (1872–1944)

-A pioneer of geometric abstraction, he reduced painting to pure lines and colors in compositions such as Composition en rouge, bleu et jaune.
+Pioneer of geometric abstraction, he reduced painting to pure lines and colors in compositions like Composition in Red, Blue, and Yellow.

 See the collection - 271 works